Internetworking

-Internetworking is the practice of interconnecting multiple computer networks, such that any pair of hosts in the connected networks can exchange messages irrespective of their hardware-level networking technology.
-The resulting system of interconnected networks are called an internetwork, or simply an internet.
+Internetworking is the practice of interconnecting multiple computer networks.
+Typically, this enables any pair of hosts in the connected networks to exchange messages irrespective of their hardware-level networking technology.
+The resulting system of interconnected networks is called an internetwork, or simply an internet.

 The most notable example of internetworking is the Internet, a network of networks based on many underlying hardware technologies.
 The Internet is defined by a unified global addressing system, packet format, and routing methods provided by the Internet Protocol.

 The term internetworking is a combination of the components inter (between) and networking.
 An earlier term for an internetwork is catenet, a short-form of (con)catenating networks.

+History

+The first international heterogenous resource sharing network was developed by the computer science department at University College London (UCL) who interconnected the ARPANET with early British academic networks beginning in 1973.
+In the ARPANET, the network elements used to connect individual networks were called gateways, but the term has been deprecated in this context, because of possible confusion with functionally different devices.
+By 1973-4, researchers in France, the United States, and the United Kingdom had worked out an approach to internetworking where the differences between network protocols were hidden by using a common internetwork protocol, and instead of the network being responsible for reliability, as in the ARPANET, the hosts became responsible, as demonstrated in the CYCLADES network.
+Researchers at Xerox PARC outlined the idea of Ethernet and the PARC Universal Packet (PUP) for internetworking.
+Research at the National Physical Laboratory in the United Kingdom confirmed establishing a common host protocol would be more reliable and efficient.
+The ARPANET connection to UCL later evolved into SATNET.
+In 1977, ARPA demonstrated a three-way internetworking experiment, which linked a mobile vehicle in PRNET with nodes in the ARPANET, and, via SATNET, to nodes at UCL.
+The X.25 protocol, on which public data networks were based in the 1970s and 1980s, was supplemented by the X.75 protocol which enabled internetworking.